 Q: Is Halifax Water aware of what repairs are necessary at the private properties?

 A: Halifax Water is not aware of all necessary repairs.
 However, some I&I sources are identified when Halifax Water performs some specific assessment activities, such as smoke testing.
-When each property owner receives their personalized letter, Halifax Water may identify some specific items for action.
-The letter will also request the owner to assess their property and make repairs to any other I&I defects.
+Last year each property owner received a personalized letter.
+Halifax Water may have identified some specific items for action in that letter and also requested the owner to assess their property to make repairs to any other I&I defects.

-Later, when Halifax Water performs property inspection inside and outside, other necessary repairs may be identified if missed by the property owner.
+Halifax Water is now requiring mandatory property inspections inside and outside.
+Any remaining necessary I&I repairs will be identified if missed by the property owner.
 Repairs will then need to be performed within a given deadline.

 Q: Should residents in the same area communicate with each other to determine if they have similar issues, such as needing a plumber?

 A: It may be beneficial for residents to work together to have repairs made.
 There could be cost savings by combining various similar activities when dealing with a plumber or other professionals for performing repairs.

 Q: How much time do residents have to complete repairs before the property inspections are performed?